friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/combineColor.md

 > This function has been added for completion's sake but is not recommended.
 It can only combine hit objects but it **cannot maintain** lighting effects that affect the environment such as the [Sunrise](../lighting/sunriseLight.md) or the [Point Light](../lighting/pointLight.md).
 For the prefered method to combine results, refer to [Minimum](minimum.md).

-> However, it may be used for experimental shaders that compare the effect of different lighting functions.
+> However, this function may be used for experimental shaders that compare the effect of different lighting functions.

 ---